 “Spare the rod and spoil the child” is the proverb often quoted when the topic of discipline comes around.
 But in today’s culture, there is an increasing percentage of parents who are spurning the cane in favour of other styles of parenting that treat the child as an equal or go by real-world systems of rewards and consequences.
 So which way works best?

-Creating emotions like fear and shame in children during the discipline process is deemed unnecessary as it can destroy a child’s self esteem, with far-reaching consequences.
+Creating emotions like fear and shame in children during the discipline process are deemed unnecessary as it can destroy a child’s self-esteem, with far-reaching consequences.
 It can also be detrimental to fostering a close bond between parent and child.
 Furthermore, using physical punishment can impress upon the child’s mind that violence is the solution to all problems.

 Rewards & Consequences

-Any punishments or rewards are best given calmly, and following immediately after the misbehavior.
+Any punishments or rewards are best given calmly and following immediately after the misbehaviour.
 Empty or inconsistent threats (“The policeman will come and catch you”) are useless, and will ‘teach’ your child to ignore your attempts at discipline.
 Always be prepared to act on what you have said.